Sam Scorer: Early life

 He was the son of Eric Scorer (November 3, 1882 - August 11, 1966) and Maud Segar (July 4, 1883 - 19 March 1971), who lived at 'Coombe Hurst' on Greetwell Road.
 Eric West Scorer married Maud Segar on 23 April 1913 at St John and All Saints' Church, Easingwold.
 Maud was the daughter of the vicar Rev Halsall Segar.

 He was brought up in Lincoln, one of five children.
 He was born at 11 Lindum Terrace.
 His mother was the treasurer of the Lincolnshire Hockey Association.
 In the early 1950s his father Eric was on the Central Health Services Council, and was on the BBC North Regional Advisory Council.

 His father was a senior partner in a firm of solicitors and later became clerk to Lindsey County Council.
-His mother was a lecturer at Bishop Grosseteste College, a teacher training college.
+His mother was a lecturer at Bishop Grosseteste College, a teacher training college; His mother died at 7 Sewell Road in March 1971.

 A brother was Richard S. Scorer.
 Between 1936 and 1941 he attended the independent Repton School in south Derbyshire, where he became head boy and excelled at drawing.

 He read Mechanical Sciences at Corpus Christi College, Cambridge in 1941, and enjoyed painting as well.
 In 1942 he was commissioned into the Royal Naval Volunteer Reserve and met his wife in Canada, when training to be a Fleet Air Arm pilot.
 He served as a fighter pilot until 1945 but was invalided out of service, having crashed while attempting to land on a moving aircraft carrier in the Baltic Sea.

 Combining his interest in artwork and mechanical design, he decided to become an architect.
 He entered the Architectural Association School of Architecture (AA) in the second year in 1946, and graduated in 1949.